Brimstone Advanced Anti-Armour Missile, United Kingdom

-The Brimstone advanced anti-armour missile has been developed by MBDA (formerly Alenia Marconi Systems) with Boeing as the primary subcontractor.
-The high performance system entered a pre-production development program in 1996.
+The Brimstone advanced anti-armour missile, developed by MBDA (formerly Alenia Marconi Systems) with Boeing as the primary subcontractor, entered a pre-production development programme in 1996.
 It began quantity production in late 2004.

-The Brimstone weapon system entered service with initial operational capability (IOC) on the UK Royal Air Force Tornado GR.Mk4 aircraft in March 2005.
+Brimstone entered service with initial operational capability (IOC) on the UK Royal Air Force (RAF) Tornado GR.Mk4 aircraft in March 2005.
 Following a series of highly successful batch and service evaluation trials, full operational capability (FOC) was achieved in December 2005.

-Brimstone has been operationally deployed on Tornado GR4 aircraft in Iraq and was deployed in Afghanistan in 2009.
+The system has been operationally deployed on Tornado GR4 aircraft in Iraq and in Afghanistan in 2009.

-In May 2008, the UK RAF issued an urgent operational requirement for an upgrade to the Brimstone dual-mode seeker to give the missile system a 'man-in-the-loop' capability to reduce the possibility of collateral damage.
+In May 2008, the UK RAF issued an urgent operational requirement for an upgrade to the dual-mode seeker, in order to give the missile system a man-in-the-loop capability to reduce the possibility of collateral damage.

 Brimstone fire and forget missile system

-Brimstone is a fully fire-and-forget system, requiring no further interaction from the launch platform nor a post-launch target designator.
+Brimstone is a fully fire-and-forget system, requiring no further interaction from the launch platform or a post-launch target designator.

-Brimstone is equipped with a small robust millimetric wave radar seeker operating at 94GHz, giving the capability to operate in all weathers and by day and night.
-The seeker operates in low visibility, contaminated battlefield conditions and is not susceptible to battlefield obscurants such as smoke, dust, flares and chaff.
+Brimstone is equipped with a small, robust millimetric wave radar seeker operating at 94GHz, providing the capability to operate in all weather conditions. day and night.
+The seeker operates in low visibility and contaminated battlefield conditions, and is not susceptible to battlefield obscurants such as smoke, dust, flares and chaff.

-The high-millimetric band seeker provides a high-resolution radar return image of the target.
-The high frequency gives a small beamwidth and therefore very high angular resolution and reduced unwanted clutter for the given antenna size, which is limited by the diameter of the missile.
+The high-millimetric band seeker provides a high-resolution radar return image of the target, while the frequency gives a small beamwidth and therefore very high angular resolution and reduces unwanted clutter for the given antenna size, which is limited by the diameter of the missile.

-The millimetre wave radar gives wide band operation allowing the use of very sophisticated electronic counter-countermeasures.
-Millimetric radar attenuates more rapidly than conventional centemetric radar in rain, sleet and fog but its advantage is high penetration, in comparison to infrared sensor systems when countermeasures are employed.
-The seeker incorporates a terrain avoidance capability, allowing it to cruise at a fixed height above the ground.
+The millimetre wave radar enables wideband operation, facilitating the use of very sophisticated electronic countermeasures.
+Millimetric radar attenuates more rapidly than conventional centemetric radar in rain, sleet and fog, but its advantage is high penetration, in comparison to infrared sensor systems when countermeasures are employed.

-In the case of a group of hostile armoured vehicles being identified on the battlefield, multiple launch of Brimstone missiles can be fired in salvo.
-The missiles can fly out from a single platform to spread out and cover a large area.
+In the event of a group of hostile armoured vehicles being identified on the battlefield, multiple Brimstone missiles can be fired in salvo.
+The missiles can fly out from a single platform and spread out to cover a large area.

 During the search phase of the missile flight, the millimetre wave seeker carries out a sweep search for targets on the ground directly ahead and to each side of its path.

-Embedded algorithms allow Brimstone to attack only valid targets within a specified area.
+Embedded algorithms can be told to attack only valid targets within a specified area.
 The high selectivity allows Brimstone to target armoured vehicles and ignore other fixed or moving assets, such as houses or cars.
-It is possible to program the missile to engage targets with a specific radar signature, for example patrol boats.
+It is also possible to programme the missile to engage targets with a specific radar signature, for example patrol boats.

-The missile is also fitted with a programmable self-destruct mechanism.
+The missile is fitted with a programmable self-destruct mechanism.

-Brimstone is armed with a tandem high explosive anti-tank warhead capable of penetrating explosive reactive armour (ERA).
+Brimstone is armed with a tandem high-explosive anti-tank warhead capable of penetrating explosive reactive armour.

-The front charge initiates the explosion of the reactive armour and clears the path for the main charge to penetrate the armour with the high explosive anti-tank jet dart.
+The front charge initiates the explosion of the armour and clears the path for the main charge to penetrate it with the anti-tank jet dart.